PostHog/posthog.com/contents/handbook/company/communication.md

 1. Financial information, including revenue and costs for the company, is confidential because we plan to be a public company one day and, as such, need to limit both the timing and content of financial information as investors will use and rely on it one day as they trade in our stock.
 1. Deals with external parties like contracts and approving and paying invoices.
 1. Content that would violate confidentiality for a PostHog team member, customer, or user.
-1. Legal discussions are not public due to the purpose of Attorney-Client Privilege.
+1. Legal discussions are not public for the purposes of Attorney-Client Privilege.
 1. Some information is kept confidential to protect the privacy, safety, and security of team members and applicants, including applications, background check reports, reference checks, compensation, termination (voluntary and involuntary) details, demographic information, and home address.
-Whistleblower identity is confidential.
-1. Acquisition offers for us are not public since informing people of an acquisition that might not happen can be very disruptive.
+1. Acquisition offers for us are not public, since informing people of an acquisition that might not happen can be very disruptive.
-1. Acquisition offers we give are not public since the organization being acquired frequently prefers to have them stay private.
+1. Acquisition offers we give are not public, since the organization potentially being acquired frequently prefers to have them stay private.
 1. Customer information is not public since customers are not comfortable with that, and it would make it easier for competitors to approach our customers.
 If an issue needs to contain _any_ specific information about a customer, including but not limited to company name, employee names, number of users, link to their Hubspot record.
-When we discuss a competitor (for example in a sales call) this can be public as our competitive advantages are public, but you *must* be truthful - in the long run, we will end up building the best product, in the short run sometimes it may make sense for a customer to use a competitor.
+When we discuss a competitor (for example in a sales call) this can be public as our competitive advantages are public, but you *must* be truthful.
+In the long run, we will end up building the best product, but in the short run it may sometimes make sense for a customer to use a competitor.
-1. Competitive sales and marketing campaign planning is confidential since we want the minimize the time the competition has to respond to it.
+1. Competitive sales and marketing campaign planning is confidential since we want the minimize the time our competition has to respond to it.
 1. Plans for reorganizations are not public and on a need-to-know basis within the organization.
 Reorganizations cause disruption and the plans tend to change a lot before being finalized, so being public about them prolongs the disruption.
 We will keep relevant team members informed whenever possible.

 ## Email

 1. Internal email usually doesn't make sense in nearly all cases.
 Use GitHub for feature / product discussion, use Slack if you cannot use GitHub, and use Google Docs for anything else (e.g. planning documents for private information).
-1. The only use for internal email is for:
+1. The only uses we have for internal email are for:
   1. Obtaining approvals
-  1. Sending official company documents/records (e.g. job offers)
+  1. Sending some types of more official company documents (e.g. job offers, payroll forms)
+  1. Communicating with certain external partners

 ## Slack

-Similar to email, we actively discourage the use of Slack as it is one time only communication that isn't leveraged.
+Similar to email, we are careful with our use of Slack as it is one time only communication that isn't leveraged.

 Slack is to be used for informal communication only.
 Only 90 days of activity will be retained.
 Accordingly, Slack should specifically NOT be used for:
-   1. obtaining approvals;
+   1. Obtaining approvals
-   1. documenting decisions;
+   1. Documenting decisions
-   1. storing official company records or documents; or
+   1. Storing official company records or documents
-   1. sharing personal or sensitive information regarding any individuals
+   1. Sharing personal or sensitive information regarding individuals

 #### Are my direct messages and private channel conversations completely private?

 In short, [no](https://www.techjunkie.com/slack-dms-private/).
-We fundamentally have access to them, despite not actively doing so.
+We fundamentally can view them, though we do not actively access them.

 ## Google Docs